Survival Analysis for Medical and Health Professionals

-For practical work, participants may choose from the statistical packages R, SAS, SPSS and Stata.
+For practical work, participants may choose from the statistical packages R, SAS and Stata.
 Examples used will be drawn from a variety of applications in medicine and health.

 Medical and health professionals who need analytical tools for making inferences from survival data.
 Participants will be assumed to have some knowledge of elementary statistical techniques (as are covered in A Review of Basic Statistics) and regression modelling (see our course Regression Analysis: A Hands-on Approach).

 You will acquire practical experience in the use of commonly-used techniques for the analysis of survival data, and an appreciation of more complex methods.